Frequently Asked Questions

 Are your services just for seniors?

 NO!!
 Many of our programs are intended to help graduating students identify and pursue career related opportunities; however, just as many are planned to assist first-year students, sophomores, and juniors in clarifying their personal goals and answering their career-related questions.
-We strongly encourage undergraduate students to take advantage of the services offered by the Career Development Center.
+We strongly encourage undergraduate students to take advantage of the services offered by the Career Center.

 What advice would you give parents/families?

-Encourage your student to use the Career Development Center throughout his/her stay at Ship!
+Encourage your student to use the Career Center throughout his/her stay at Ship!
 We are a student-focused, student-centered service offering friendly, confidential services to address students' career-related concerns and needs.
 A mistake would be to not take advantage of the FREE services - there are no additional charges for any of the services provided by the Career Center.